UK poised to ditch plans to empower tech regulator - FT | Technology

 UK poised to ditch plans to empower tech regulator - FT

+Britain is poised to shelve plans to provide statutory powers to a new technology regulator, in a blow to global efforts to curb the dominance of internet companies, including Google and Facebook, the Financial Times reported https://on.ft.com/39yW8DG on Tuesday.
+The government's new legislative programme is not expected to include a bill to provide statutory underpinning to the digital markets unit that is based within the Competition and Markets Authority (CMA), the FT reported, citing people briefed on the situation.

-Britain is poised to shelve plans to empower a new technology regulator, in a blow to global efforts to curb the dominance of internet companies, including Google and Facebook, the Financial Times reported on Tuesday.
+Britain is poised to shelve plans to provide statutory powers to a new technology regulator, in a blow to global efforts to curb the dominance of internet companies, including Google and Facebook, the Financial Times reported https://on.ft.com/39yW8DG on Tuesday.

-The government's new legislative programme is not expected to include a bill to provide statutory underpinning to the digital markets unit that is based within the Competition and Markets Authority, the FT reported, citing people briefed on the situation.
+The government's new legislative program is not expected to include a bill to provide a statutory underpinning to the digital markets unit that is based within the Competition and Markets Authority (CMA), the FT reported, citing people briefed on the situation.
+The CMA and the Department for Digital, Culture, Media, and Sport did not immediately respond to a request for comment by Reuters.

+The UK announced 2020 a plan to set up the digital markets unit in order to impose a new competition regime to prevent Google and Facebook from using their dominance to push out smaller firms and disadvantaged consumers. (https://reut.rs/3vYunfo) The Queen's Speech due on May 10, which will outline the government's legislative program for the coming year, is not expected to include a bill that would provide the unit with statutory powers, the FT reported.

+The CMA had called for tougher rules to check the dominance of tech giants in 2020, a year after it began a probe into the influence of the U.S. platforms and how they collected and used personal data and consumers' interests.
+In 2019, Google and Facebook accounted for nearly 80% of the UK's digital advertising spending of about 14 billion pounds ($17.5 billion), helped by their large user and databases and deep pockets, the CMA had said. ($1 = 0.7985 pounds)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)